valevo/SABIO/ideas.md

   and compare the learned representations by the proposed methods.
 Further, the corpus-specific representations can be compared to representations obtained

   Important assumptions:

-    - the bias exhibited by the trained model is (completely) the bias
+    - the bias exhibited by the trained model is (completely) the bias in the data, and not introduced by the model

+  ## Predictive Model for Gender Bias

+  Making use of the fact that Dutch marks gender in its vocabulary (via fusional morphology):

+  ## Test Data

+  Is there a way to obtain test data, to be able to make the successfulness/appropriateness of whatever approaches we choose/develop measurable?
+  This could be data created and/or annotated by others, or our own data measured along some proxy (or both).

+  Assuming that there is no data annotated for bias itself, a possible sketch could be: